Ehenryz/Insta-Cart-Grocery-Basket-Analysis-Python/README.md

 ## Objective
 To derive insights from the data in order to suggest targeted customer marketing strategies for enhanced customer segmentations to ensure appropriate customer profiles are targeted with the appropriate products.
 ### Key Questions
-### The sales team needs to know what the busiest days of the week and hours of the
-day are (i.e., the days and times with the most orders) in order to schedule ads at times when there are fewer orders.
+-The sales team needs to know what the busiest days of the week and hours of the day are (i.e., the days and times with the most orders) in order to schedule ads at times when there are fewer orders.